renekreijveld/DSD-Tooltips/README.md

 ##Parameters:

-linktext: text to show in your content, where the tooltip will be linked to.
+linktext: text to show in your content.
+This text will be shown as a link and hovering or click it will trigger the tooltip.

 tiptitle (optional): Title to show at the top inside the tooltip.